Air Quality, Greenhouse Gas Emissions Reduction and Energy Efficiency

 EcoCell™ Energy Storage System

-Our contract drilling business continues to expand the use of lithium battery technology in our rig fleet through our proprietary EcoCell™ technology.
-EcoCell™ is an energy management system for drilling rigs that uses lithium batteries to store and dispense energy for use in drilling operations.
+Our contract drilling business utilizes lithium battery technology in our rig fleet through our proprietary EcoCell technology.
+EcoCell is an energy management system for drilling rigs that uses lithium batteries to store and dispense energy for use in drilling operations.
 This system stores energy in lithium batteries at times when demand from operations is lower than the rig’s generator capacity and provides supplemental power back to the rig when demand exceeds the rig’s generator capacity.
+This functionality allows us to maintain a steady and optimized load on the rig’s generators, keeping these generators running in the most efficient range where they produce the lowest emissions levels and best fuel economy.
+EcoCell has demonstrated the ability to reduce rig fuel consumption by more than 20%, thereby reducing both fuel costs and emissions.

 Utility Electric or High-Line Power for Drilling Rigs